iancohee/AndroidReverseShell/README.md

 Secured vs. Unsecured Shell
 --------------------------
-By default, the connection is made using a 'SecureConnectionThread,' but can be changed to use a 'ConnectionThread' instead, for cleartext, yet faster, transfer of data.
+By default, the connection is made using SSL encryption, provided by the Listener's keystore.
+The Certificate for the listener's private key has been imported to the Android application's TrustStore, located in /res/raw/android.truststore.
+If you want to create your own SSL keypair, you'll need to import the certificate manually.

 Secure

     // UI cannot do networking stuff on its own, it needs